eye-division/jennyblyth/_gallery/chloe-fremantle.md

-  There is an innate sense of joy in Chloe Fremantle’s painting irrespective of her subject.&nbsp; Such is the effect of colour and patterning in her work for us as viewers.&nbsp; On close inspection one can unravel her language of mark-making that she has developed from observations of the natural world and her immediate environment.&nbsp;
+  There is an innate sense of joy in Chloe Fremantle’s painting irrespective of her subject.
+Such is the effect of colour and patterning in her work for us as viewers.
+On close inspection one can unravel her language of mark-making that she has developed from observations of the natural world and her immediate environment.

-  High up in the Alpes Maritimes, close to a much-loved pied-a-terre on the Cote d’Azur, is a beautiful cemetery that pans out over the Mediterranean below.&nbsp; Chloe’s ***Memento Mori in Black and Gold*** explores the curve and line of stonework and trellis, interspersed with the adornments particular to catholic French graveyards, and the flowers and succulents that flourish there.&nbsp;
+  High up in the Alpes Maritimes, close to a much-loved pied-a-terre on the Cote d’Azur, is a beautiful cemetery that pans out over the Mediterranean below.
+  Chloe’s ***Memento Mori in Black and Gold*** explores the curve and line of stonework and trellis, interspersed with the adornments particular to catholic French graveyards, and the flowers and succulents that flourish there.

-  Urbanity and politics do not go unnoticed.&nbsp; Her
-  ***Contemplation*&nbsp;&nbsp;**series celebrates diversity whilst reflecting on the seemingly unreconcilable stand-off arising from Brexit.
-Lockdown during Covid, highlighted the nuances of ***Home Sweet Home,*** contrasting with Chloe’s explorations of space - the ‘out’ from ‘within’.&nbsp;
+  Urbanity and politics do not go unnoticed.
+Her ***Contemplation*** series celebrates diversity whilst reflecting on the seemingly unreconcilable stand-off arising from Brexit.
+Lockdown during Covid, highlighted the nuances of ***Home Sweet Home,*** contrasting with Chloe’s explorations of space - the ‘out’ from ‘within’.

-  Seeds, pods and petals of myriad flora observed, inform her mark-making and are complemented by the micro of biology and cellular structure, to the macro of curves and contouring in the landscape.&nbsp; All of this is academic because she has over years created her own alphabet and language that has a life of its own.&nbsp; It is instantly recognisable and distinctly Fremantle in both palette and form.&nbsp; Memories and emotions through association pervade her compositions so that the initial delight that one enjoys on first inspection is challenged as we explore the complexities of her compositions.
-  The overall effect is a ‘jazz fusion’ of balance on the canvas, the product of a life time of painting.&nbsp;
+  Seeds, pods and petals of myriad flora observed, inform her mark-making and are complemented by the micro of biology and cellular structure, to the macro of curves and contouring in the landscape.
+All of this is academic because she has over years created her own alphabet and language that has a life of its own.
+It is instantly recognisable and distinctly Fremantle in both palette and form.
+Memories and emotions through association pervade her compositions so that the initial delight that one enjoys on first inspection is challenged as we explore the complexities of her compositions.
+The overall effect is a ‘jazz fusion’ of balance on the canvas, the product of a life time of painting.

   Text by Jenny Blyth, Curator © 2022